-Although not considered material weaknesses, significant deficiencies, or deficiencies in internal control over financial reporting, we also observed other matters and offer these comments and suggestions with respect to matters which came to our attention during the course of the audit of the financial statements.
+We also observed other matters and offer these comments and suggestions with respect to matters which came to our attention during the course of the audit of the financial statements.
 Our audit procedures are designed primarily to enable us to form an opinion on the financial statements and, therefore, may not bring to light all weaknesses in policies and procedures that may exist.